Peak District: Geography

+Outside the park, the wider Peak District extends from the gritstone moorlands of the South Pennines to the north, separated approximately by the Tame Valley, Standedge and Holme Valley.
+It continues south and roughly ends at the Weaver Hills near the Churnet Valley.
+It often includes the area approximately between Disley and Sterndale Moor, encompassing Buxton and the Peak Dale corridor.
+It may also include some of the outer fringes and foothills, such as the Churnet and lower Derwent Valleys, and the area approximately between The Cloud and Mow Cop.
+Conversely, while the rural west of the City of Sheffield falls in the park boundaries, the urban area of the city is usually excluded, alongside the other surrounding large urban areas.
+The rest of the region is surrounded by lowlands, including the Cheshire Plain and Greater Manchester Built-up Area to the west.
+The Derbyshire and Yorkshire Coalfields lie to the east while the lowlands of the Midlands are to the south, near the north of the Trent Valley.

 The national park covers 555 sqmi, including most of the region in Derbyshire and extends into Staffordshire, Cheshire, Greater Manchester and South and West Yorkshire.
-Its northern limits are on the A62 road between Huddersfield and Oldham; its southernmost point is on the A52 road near Ashbourne.
+Its northern limit is on a track near Deer Hill in Meltham; its southernmost point is on the A52 road near Ashbourne.
 The boundaries were drawn to exclude built-up and industrial areas; in particular Buxton and the quarries at the end of the Peak Dale corridor are surrounded on three sides by the park.
 Bakewell and many villages are in the national park, as is much of the rural west of Sheffield.
 In 2010 it became the fifth largest national park in England and Wales.
 In the UK, designation as a national park means that planning and other functions are provided by a national park authority, with additional restrictions that enhance protection from inappropriate development.
 Land within this national park as in others is in a mix of public and private ownership.